 Funny.
-Cory and I shared a flat for a year, and her room had a ghost.
-Previous tenants had complained about it, but Cory moved right in.
+Cory and I shared a flat for a year, and one room had a ghost that previous tenants had complained about.
+Cory moved right in!
 Maybe she just likes spooky bedrooms?

 I'm a skinny white girl, about 25, waiting on the steps out in front of a hotel in Serramonte, a mall up on the ridge west of San Francisco International Airport.
 I'm waiting for my mom to show up and give me a ride.
 Other junk-filled beat-up station wagons appear, spewing smoke, but not my mom's white one.
 A bunch of us plan to drive in a convoy north into San Francisco... which is Mordor.
 You know, where Sauron, the Lord of the Rings, rules from his Dark Tower: the Bank of America.

 My task is to destroy the golden ring in my pocket.
 A ring I dare not wear.
 The One Ring.

 It won't be easy.
 Sauron's followers aren't common here in the shopping malls of Serramonte, but as we head north, they will be.

 In front of the hotel is a shabby wooden shed painted in lurid colors.
 What a weird place for it!
 Looks a lot like Cory's bedroom in that flat we shared in the City years ago--the haunted bedroom.
 But no ghosts bother me here; just a loud, out-of-place paint job.